 Cypriot cuisine was influenced by many cultures in the past such as Greek, Arab and Turkish as it was a remarkable colony throughout history.
 The Ottomans played a major role in shaping the North Cyprus food culture since they ruled the island in 1571.

-Turkey’s food culture had a great impact in today’s Turkish Cypriot dishes by bringing in various flavours, recipes and ideas to the island.
-When we consider the riches of the Turkish Cypriot Cuisine, the characteristics appear to be as mentioned below.
+Turkey’s food culture had a great impact on today’s Turkish Cypriot dishes by bringing various flavours, recipes and ideas to the island.

 Island’s traditional food culture and food habits reflect the characteristics of the Mediterranean diet, which typically includes a great consumption of fresh fruits and vegetables, moderate amounts of bread and number of grains, beans, nuts and seeds, as well as plenty of olive oil extracted from the island itself which is a great healthy fat source.

 Fish and poultry are usually consumed moderately with even lower consumption of red meat in addition to moderate consumption of dairy products and eggs.

 The reason Cyprus diet is almost the same as the Mediterranean diet is due to its location, vegetation, ecologic status, food history and finally the farm industry.

 Turkish Cypriots love to eat a lot and value the food more than anything.
 They have a saying which represents the way of living in Cyprus which is “we don’t eat to live, we live to eat”.

 Usually, people take their time to eat their food so that they enjoy it yet this also depends on the social aspects of it.

 For instance, one of the favourite activities people enjoy in Cyprus is to go out dining or even to coffee shops not just for the food and the drinks but also to spend quality time and chit chat with their friends and families.